-Satara Camp is the Kruger National Park's third biggest rest camp, providing a range of Kruger National Park accommodation.
+Satara Rest Camp is the Kruger National Park's third biggest rest camp, providing a range of Kruger National Park accommodation.

 The prime bungalows along the eastern perimeter allow visitors to glimpse the Hyenas that scavenge outside the fence at night.
-Satara Camp, located in the centre of the Kruger National Park in South Africa, stakes its reputation on being one of the best spots in the world for viewing Lion, Leopard and Cheetah, because of the fertile grazing land found in the area which attracts vast herds of Antelope.
+Satara Camp, located in the centre of the Kruger National Park in South Africa, stakes its reputation on being one of the best spots in the world for viewing Lion, leopard and cheetah, because of the fertile grazing land found in the area which attracts vast herds of antelope.

-This stretch is especially productive in winter when the veld is dry, and Lion and Leopard lie waiting to ambush the thirsty Antelope that come in large herds to drink at the few remaining pools of water.
+This stretch is especially productive in winter when the veld is dry, and lion and Leopard lie waiting to ambush the thirsty Antelope that come in large herds to drink at the few remaining pools of water.
 Satara Rest Camp is slowly being modernized with the addition of private kitchens, air-conditioning, overhead fans and facilities for the disabled.

 In the late 1800s, before the Kruger was proclaimed a national park, the burgers of the newly proclaimed Transvaal Republic carved up the region for human settlement.
 One of the surveyors sent to divide the region was an unnamed Indian who marked present-day Satara on his map with the Hindi word 'satra' meaning 17.